aksenovaa/documentation/Concepts/README.md

 2. The inner layer, **layer 2**: Classes, Controllers, Services - "internals".
 Medium complexity.
    The more advanced ways you can integrate with Flux are opened up in PHP - they are (generally speaking) not available to be used through TypoScript or in Fluid templates.
 Since this layer uses PHP only, it requires a fair bit of knowledge about making
-   Extbase classes (or a brain tuned perfectly to learning by example, because there are plenty examples in Fluid Powered TYPO3's extensions in the form of features like `fluidpages`).
+   Extbase classes (or a brain tuned perfectly to learning by example, because there are plenty examples in TYPO3 на базе Fluid's extensions in the form of features like `fluidpages`).
 3. The core layer, **bottom layer**: For experienced developers.
 High to very high complexity.
    This layer is normally one you never have to touch.
 There are almost no features as such at this layer, but there are ways to